goliatone/wee-things-workshop/tutorials/4-hello-wifi-blink/README.md

 ## Hello Wifi Blink!

 In this tutorial we will configure our NodeMCU board as an Access Point so we can connect to it through a web browser.
+The `wifi` module is introduced in the [wifi-ap][wifi-ap] tutorial.

 We will make a simple page that sends requests to our server and toggles one of the board's LED.
 In order to do that we will introduce use `net` module to create a local HTTP server.

 You can check the full API in the NodeMCU [wiki][net-module].